Legionnaires Disease

 Causes

-Legionnaires disease is caused by specific bacteria.
-The bacteria are most often found in sources of standing water.
-It may be found in cooling towers, HVAC systems, and air conditioners.
+Legionnaires disease is caused by a type of bacteria found in sources of standing water, such as cooling towers, HVAC systems, and air conditioners.

-The bacteria enters the body through the lungs.
-It is inhaled in water vapor from a contaminated water source.
+The bacteria is inhaled in water vapor from a contaminated water source.
+From there, it enters the lungs.
 The infection does not pass from person to person.

 SymptomsandDiagnosis